Least Known Characters Of Mahabharata – Chitrangadaa

 Arjuna had four wives.
 Most of the people know only Draupadi and Subhadra.
 But, he had two more wives Uloopi and Chitrangadaa.

-When Arjuna was on pilgrimage as penance, he went to farther north eastern Kingdoms of Indian subcontinent.
-As mentioned in the story of Uloopi in previous post, Arjuna entered room of Yudhishthira when he was with Draupadi, hence as penance went on exile.
-While moving in a naturally beautiful and mystic kingdom of Manipur, where the king of Manipur Chitravahana, asks him to stay with him in royal palace.
+When Arjuna was on the pilgrimage as penance, he went to farther northeastern Kingdoms of the Indian subcontinent.
+As mentioned in the story of Uloopi in the previous post, Arjuna entered the room of Yudhishthira when he was with Draupadi, hence as penance went into exile.
+While moving in a naturally beautiful and mystic kingdom of Manipur, where the king of Manipur Chitravahana, asks him to stay with him in the royal palace.
 There Arjuna sees Chitrangadaa, daughter of King of Manipur Chitravahana.

 Chitrangadaa was very beautiful and powerful.
-She was also well versed with battle techniques, archery.
-In fact according to the stories, Chitrangadaa was as strong as Arjuna.
-During a war Arjuna see Chitrangadaa fighting with enemies and falls in love with her by looking at her prowess and elegance.
+She was also well versed in battle techniques, archery.
+In fact, according to the stories, Chitrangadaa was as strong as Arjuna.
+During a war, Arjuna sees Chitrangadaa fighting with enemies and falls in love with her by looking at her prowess and elegance.
 Attracted towards her, Arjuna asks for her hand to Chitravahana.
-At first Chitravahana was reluctant to the marriage of Chitrangadaa and Arjuna.
+At first, Chitravahana was reluctant to the marriage of Chitrangadaa and Arjuna.

 Story of Chitrangada according to Popular culture: